thesp0nge/dawnscanner/Roadmap.md

 ## Version 0.80

+* adding test for CVE-2013-2090 _if CVE will be approved_
 * adding text for CVE-2011-0447
 * adding text for CVE-2011-0446
 * support sinatra application controllers parsing for SQLi